bcowgill/bsac-linux-cfg/bin/template/playwright/README.md

 `npm run ui -- tests/test.spec.js` - to open the 🎭Playwright Test Runner UI with a specific test plan (or omit it for all tests).
 This lets you run tests one at a time or set to watch to rerun them after every code change.

 `npm run trace -- tests/test.spec.js` - to run a test and create a 🎭Playwright trace.zip with a specific test plan.
 The trace can be given to someone else to view separately and fully inspect every step of the test without needing 🎭Playwright installed.
-After the trace is recorded, the report is opened
+After the trace is recorded, the report is opened.
+Can be used by QA engineers who first record the issue with `npm run record` then use this to generate the trace to give to developers to demonstrate the issue and let them do preliminary debugging without needing access to the testing environment.

 `npm run debug -- tests/test.spec.js` - to open 🎭Playwright and step through a specific test plan one line at a time.